jpswade/pims/README.md

  standard desktop computer to a low power Raspberry Pi.

 The objective is to save money and resources by using less power all of the time.
 That's not all though as we'll want it to act as a NAS, do BitTorrent downloads and file synchronisation too.

+The aim was to distribute a set of standard repeatable scripts that you can try for yourself, give feedback or contribute.

 ## Prerequisites